istio/istio.io/content/en/news/releases/1.30.x/announcing-1.30/change-notes/index.md

   ([Issue #59072](https://github.com/istio/istio/issues/59072))

-- **Added** logging of configuration analysis warnings and errors in istiod logs for all Istio resource types (DestinationRule, EnvoyFilter, Sidecar, etc.), so operators no longer need to inspect individual resource status fields to discover misconfigurations.
+- **Added** logging of configuration analysis warnings and errors in istiod logs for all Istio resource types (`DestinationRule`, `EnvoyFilter`, `Sidecar`, etc.), so operators no longer need to inspect individual resource status fields to discover misconfigurations.
   ([Issue #59105](https://github.com/istio/istio/issues/59105))

 - **Added** `WaypointBound` status condition to `WorkloadEntry` resources, reporting whether the workload is successfully attached to its waypoint proxy or if there was an error binding.
   ([Issue #59993](https://github.com/istio/istio/issues/59993))

 - **Added** `--tls-min-version` flag to `pilot-discovery` to configure the minimum TLS version for the istiod server and webhook.
 Supported values are `1.2` (default) and `1.3`.
   ([Issue #58789](https://github.com/istio/istio/issues/58789))

-- **Added** `registry.istio.io` as the default registry for istio images.
+- **Added** `registry.istio.io` as the default registry for Istio images.

-- **Added** `dnsPolicy` and `dnsConfig` fields to ztunnel Helm chart for custom DNS configuration in environments with non-standard DNS requirements.
+- **Added** `dnsPolicy` and `dnsConfig` fields to the ztunnel Helm chart for custom DNS configuration in environments with non-standard DNS requirements.

 - **Fixed** CNI config file permissions to default to 0600 instead of 0644 for CIS Kubernetes benchmark `v1.12` compliance.
-Group read access can be enabled by setting `values.cni.env.CNI_CONF_GROUP_READ=true` environment variable on the istio-cni-node DaemonSet, which sets permissions to 0640.
+Group read access can be enabled by setting `values.cni.env.CNI_CONF_GROUP_READ=true` environment variable on the istio-cni-node `DaemonSet`, which sets permissions to 0640.
   ([Issue #59071](https://github.com/istio/istio/issues/59071))

-- **Fixed** a nil pointer dereference that occurs during the upgrade process in multi-primary deployment.
+- **Fixed** a nil pointer dereference that occurred during the upgrade process in a multi-primary deployment.
   ([Issue #59153](https://github.com/istio/istio/issues/59153))

 - **Fixed** an issue where setting resource limits or requests to `null` would cause validation errors (`cpu request must be less than or equal to cpu limit of 0`).
 This affected proxy injection, gateway generation, and Helm chart deployments.
   ([Issue #58805](https://github.com/istio/istio/issues/58805))

-- **Fixed** missing `PILOT_ENABLE_NODE_UNTAINT_CONTROLLERS` environment variable in `istiod` deployment when enabling untaint controller.
+- **Fixed** missing `PILOT_ENABLE_NODE_UNTAINT_CONTROLLERS` environment variable in `istiod` deployment when enabling the untaint controller.
   ([Issue #52050](https://github.com/istio/istio/issues/52050))

-- **Fixed** unnecessary Helm reconciliations caused by `from: []` in NetworkPolicy ingress rules.
+- **Fixed** unnecessary Helm reconciliations caused by `from: []` in `NetworkPolicy` ingress rules.

 - **Fixed** a field manager conflict on `ValidatingWebhookConfiguration` during `helm upgrade` with server-side apply in tools that respect `.Release.IsUpgrade` (Helm 4, Flux).
 The `failurePolicy` field is now omitted from the webhook template on upgrade, preserving the value set at runtime by the webhook controller.
 For tools that use `helm template` with SSA, set `base.validationFailurePolicy: Fail` to avoid the conflict.

 ## istioctl

 - **Improved** the `istioctl bug-report` command's performance.

 - **Added** `--skip-cluster-dump`, `--skip-analyze`, `--skip-proxy-debug`, `--skip-netstat`, and `--skip-coredumps` flags to the `istioctl bug-report` command to allow skipping expensive sections of the report.

 - **Fixed** log fetching with support for include and exclude filtering for pod selection.